ahmaddroobi99/SoftwareProject_2021_Agile_Trello/README.md

 Currently, some of the issues brought out by the students include the fact that they do not receive change in cash, on making purchases at most outlets on campus.
 Added to this is the problem of most students having to wait for a long time to get the bill settled after a small purchase.
 Even worse are scenarios where the outlet owners are robbed of their money when the students manage to get away without payment when there is a huge rush.
 The e-Wallet system has the potential to solve all of these issues if implemented across campus.

-Currently, the system is designed for usage only by students of Bits Goa.
+Currently, the system is designed for usage only by students of palestine .
 Further additions could be made to the system to make this facility available to any on-campus resident, say, staff members, wardens, hostel assistants, etc.

 1.3.
 Glossary